 Project funding requests for the Draft FY 2023 Wake Transit Work Plan were submitted by TPAC member agencies/project sponsors in October of 2021.
 The TPAC Planning & Prioritization and Budget & Finance Subcommittees have reviewed the merits of the funding requests and evaluated the Wake Transit financial model's tolerance for their inclusion in the Draft FY 2023 Work Plan.
 An analysis of this financial tolerance revealed a \$230 million gap in funding to cover the full range of programmed project expenditures through FY 2030.
 The TPAC subcommittees evaluated scenarios in December in January to close this gap and have recommended a solution to result in a solvent multi-year operating program and capital improvement plan through FY 2030.
 The Draft FY 2023 Wake Transit Work Plan was released by the TPAC for public comment at its February 9th regular meeting.
+A stakeholder Q&A session with project sponsor staff is scheduled for March 17 at 4:00 p.m.
+Stakeholders with specific questions or comments about the draft Work Plan are encouraged to submit their inquiries at least three days in advance, or sooner.
+This will provide staff with an opportunity to more fully understand areas of concern and arrive more prepared for the conversation.
+There will be time for open discussion during the two-hour event, including responses to questions and comments submitted before the event.
+For anyone unable to attend on the 17th, a pre-recorded version of the staff presentation will be posted prior to the event.
+More information is available on https://goforwardnc.org/input/.
 (Staff Contact: Shelby Powell, Evan Koff)